 After the procedure, we will take you to our recovery room where you will gradually wake up from the general anaesthetic.
-You will stay in the recovery room until the general anaesthetic has completely worn off (this usually takes between one and two hours).
+You will stay in the recovery room until you are more awake and stable (this usually takes between one and two hours).
 During this time, we will monitor you regularly to check that you are recovering well, and your pain is controlled.